 That annoying message that keeps appearing on your phone telling you to update your software may be worth not ignoring next time.
 Software updates more often than not also include security updates for your device.
 Hackers can look for devices that have not yet been updated to invade the less secure software.
 Another item to prioritize updating is your anti-virus, anti-spyware, or anti-malware software.
 This is especially necessary if you are accessing financial information online or completing any transactions online.
 Keeping the security software installed on your devices updated is the best way to ensure it can effectively do its job.

 Checking your credit report is one of the most reliable methods of ensuring your identity has not been compromised.
-A free credit report is accessible at AnnualCreditReport.com, which you are able to access every 12 months from three different credit bureaus.2 By checking your credit report, you may be able to locate suspicious activity through closely observing the data.
+A free credit report is accessible at AnnualCreditReport.com, which you are able to access every 12 months from three different credit bureaus.2 By checking your credit report, you may be able to locate suspicious activity by closely observing the data.
 In the case that you do find activity that is not yours, alert both your bank and other financial institutions as soon as possible.
 In addition to checking your credit report, be sure to monitor all monthly financial statements you receive to check for possible breaches.
-For some added security, subscribe to a service such as LifeLock, which will monitor your accounts and alert you if suspicious activity arises.
+For some added security, subscribe to a service, which will monitor your accounts and alert you if suspicious activity arises.

 Your password should be something hard to guess, with a combination of numbers, symbols and a variation of upper and lowercase letters.
 Have the same password for everything?
 You’ll want to change that—if a hacker manages to access just one account of yours, they could then access others and gain even more information.
 Get creative and change your password often.
-If available, use a two-step authentication system, such as a finger print, to make it your account even more secure.
+If available, use a two-step authentication system, such as a fingerprint, to make it your account even more secure.
 Lastly, don’t get lazy with factory pre-set passwords—change them!
 Enhance your home’s security by changing the password that came with your devices—a simple online search including the name of your internet provider should provide you with instructions to do so.

 For information regarding National Cyber Security Awareness Month (October) and more details on how to protect your online privacy, visit https://staysafeonline.org/ncsam/.